gevtushenko/llm.c/README.md

+> **Note**
+> This is an unmaintained fork of https://github.com/karpathy/llm.c that updates the CUDA implementation to demonstrate features and best practices of the [CUDA C++ Core Libraries](https://github.com/NVIDIA/cccl).
+> This work was presented as a lecture to the [CUDA MODE](https://github.com/cuda-mode) group.
+> The recording is available on [YouTube](https://www.youtube.com/watch?v=WiB_3Csfj_Q).
+> The slides are available [here](https://drive.google.com/drive/folders/1T-t0d_u0Xu8w_-1E5kAwmXNfF72x-HTA).
+> This fork is primarily for demonstration purposes only and there are currently no plans to keep this fork up-to-date with the upstream llm.c project.

 # llm.c

 LLM training in simple, pure C/CUDA.
 There is no need for 245MB of PyTorch or 107MB of cPython.
 For example, training GPT-2 (CPU, fp32) is ~1,000 lines of clean code in a single file.
 It compiles and runs instantly, and exactly matches the PyTorch reference implementation.
 I chose GPT-2 as the first working example because it is the grand-daddy of LLMs, the first time the modern stack was put together.